1Computer1/hoshi/README.md

 ## Features

-- Custom prefixes (just like any other *good* bot).
+- Setting a custom prefix.
 - Starring and unstarring messages via reaction or command.
 - Setting a custom starboard channel.
-- Deleting all stars for a message.
+- Deleting messages from the starboard in case of abuse.
 - Viewing the people who starred a message.
-- Blacklisting people from using or for *abusing* the starboard.
+- Blacklisting people from using the starboard.
-- Easily deleting messages from the starboard in case of abuse.
+- Adding positive reputation to users.
+- Viewing local and global stars and reputation.

 ## Setup